mukul-rathi/old-personal-website/_posts/2018-09-10-CNNBackprop.md

 ## Conclusion:

 This wraps up our discussion of **convolutional neural networks**.
 CNNs have revolutionised computer vision tasks, and are more interpretable than standard feedforward neural networks as we can visualise their activations as images (see start of post).
+We look at the activations in more detail in the [notebook](https://github.com/mukul-rathi/blogPost-tutorials/tree/master/ConvolutionalNeuralNet).

 Next we will look at another specialised class of neural networks - *recurrent neural networks*, which are optimised for input sequences (e.g sentences for NLP).